haagenhasle/tankwars-berlin-java/README.md

 This example demonstrates how to setup a simple tankwars tank for the Serverless workshop using Java.

+To make any of this work, you need AWS credentials.
+[Read this](https://serverless.com/framework/docs/providers/aws/guide/credentials/) and do as it tells you!

 [Jackson](https://github.com/FasterXML/jackson) is used to serialize objects to JSON.

 ## Use Cases